tpaschalis/tpaschalis.github.io/_posts/2022-01-30-close-ch-signal-shutdown.markdown

 description: ""
 ---

-So, this past week I learned something unexpected and fun at work.
+So, this past week I learned something fun at work.
 Well I learned many things, but this just ticked all the boxes of a great party trick;
 ✅ short
 ✅ unexpected
 ✅ makes total sense if you think about it

-It's about what `close(ch)`.
 Do I have your attention?

 ### The code
 Let's say you have a pool of small, long-running things that you want to stop by signalling a channel